getbubblenow/bubble-docs/api/auth.md

 mechanisms are enabled.

 ### Only TOTP Authentication Enabled
-If only TOTP authentication is enabled (and email/SMS authentication are not enabled, then the response to `auth/login` will be HTTP status 422, and the response body will be `[ {"messageTemplate":"err.totpToken.required", ...} ]`
+If only TOTP authentication is enabled (and email/SMS authentication are not enabled), then the response to `auth/login` will be HTTP status 422, and the response body will be `[ {"messageTemplate":"err.totpToken.required", ...} ]`

 Thus, if the status code is 422 and the body is a JSON array containing a single object with the `messageTemplate` property